Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-react-query.md

 State management can be a bit difficult in React, the way you have to deal with data, make sure it's cached, re-fetching it when needed, and the list goes on.

-Luckily for us, this is exactly where react-query comes in.
+Luckily for us, this is precisely where react-query comes in.
 React query can handle all those and many more things for us.

 For this first example, we'll build a list with Pokemon names.
 When we click on one of the names, it loads that specific Pokemon's details.
-The first time you'll see it will show a loading indicator, but on a second return, it's neatly cached and show the Pokemon right away.
+The first time you see it, it will show a loading indicator, but on a second return, it's neatly cached and shows the Pokemon immediately.

 <!-- ![A first look at React Query](https://cdn.hashnode.com/res/hashnode/image/upload/v1643265306730/WeHkInbOw.gif) -->
 <video autoplay loop muted playsinline>